SirWaddles/wooting-overlay/README.md

 # wooting-overlay

-This is an overlay similar to [KeyOverlay](https://github.com/Blondazz/KeyOverlay) however built for an Analog keyboard in mind.
+This is an osu! key overlay similar to [KeyOverlay](https://github.com/Blondazz/KeyOverlay) however built for an Analog keyboard in mind.
 It supports the Wooting 60HE, the Wooting Two HE and the Wooting UwU.

 ## Config